18 lunchbox hacks every parent should know

 4. Create a dedicated fridge space

-Use a large plastic tub to keep lunchbox essentials like cheese portions and yoghurts in, so they’re all in one place when you need them.
+Use a large plastic tub or handy fridge organisers to keep lunchbox essentials like cheese portions and yoghurts in, so they’re all in one place when you need them.
 It also has the benefit of keeping your packed lunch supplies separate from the rest of the family food, so people don’t eat them by accident.

 5. Keep standbys in the freezer